Daulat Rao Sindhia: Scindia-British treaty

 In 1805, under the new policy of Lord Cornwallis, Gohad and Gwalior were restored, and the Chambal River was made the northern boundary of the state, while certain claims on Rajput states were abolished, the Company administration at the same time binding itself to enter into no treaties with Udaipur, Jodhpur, Kotah, or any chief tributary to Sindhia in Malwa, Mewar, or Marwar.

-In 1811, Shrimant Daulat Rao conquered the neighboring kingdom of Chanderi.
+In 1811, Daulat Rao conquered the neighboring kingdom of Chanderi.
 In 1816 Sindhia was called on to assist in the suppression of the Pindaris.
 For some time it was doubtful what line he would take, but he ultimately signed the Treaty of Gwalior in 1817 by which he promised full cooperation.
 He did not, however, act up to his professions, and connived at the retention of the fort of Asirgarh, which had been ceded by the treaty.
 A fresh treaty in 1818 effected a readjustment of boundaries, Ajmer and other lands being ceded.